Cami de Cavalls - Best Stages?

 Cami de Cavalls can be enjoyed on Foot, Horseback and MTB

-What can you expect? - the signposted routes are made up from rough tracks, paths across farmland, surfaced and unsurfaced 'Camis' and the occasional modern road as the routes passes through a costal development.
+What can you expect? - the fully signposted route consists of wildly varying sections made up from rough tracks, paths across farmland, surfaced and unsurfaced 'Camis' ( single track roads) and the occasional modern road where the route passes through a coastal development.

 Travelling the Cami de Cavalls you will experience a wonderfull cross-section of the diversity of Menorca's landscape.
-You will walk,ride or cycle along impressive clifftop paths looking out over turquoise waters and amazing virgin beaches and coves.
-Rugged openscapes in the North, more sheltered greener paths in the sopouth.
+You can walk,horse-ride or cycle along impressive clifftop paths looking out over turquoise waters and amazing virgin beaches and coves.
+Rugged openscapes in the North, more sheltered greener paths in the south.
 The path leads through meadows and forests where pine trees, holm oaks and pines provide shade in the hotter summer months.

 Accommodation for multi day trips